 Las Vegas born mezzo-soprano Rachael Wilson is a graduate of Juilliard School.
 Immediately upon her graduation she was invited to join the Opera Studio of the Bayerische Staatsoper, where she is now a member of the Ensemble.
 Last season she made two important debuts in Munich: Dorabella Cosi Fan Tutte and Fatima in a new production of Oberon at the Munich Opera Festival as well as appearing in Nixon in China with the Los Angeles Philharmonic Orchestra under the baton of John Adams.

-This season Wilson makes her much anticipated debut in Munich as Hänsel Hänsel und Gretel as well as joining the Simon Bolivar Youth Orchestra and Gustavo Dudamel on their Asian Tour as mezzo soprano soloist in Beethoven’s Symphony No. 9 and Choral Fantasy.
+This season Wilson makes her much anticipated debut in Munich as Hänsel Hänsel und Gretel as well as joining the RTE National Symphony Orchestra to perform Elgar’s Sea Pictures.

 Further highlights this season include Mulattin Andrea Chenier, Wellgunde & Schwertleite Der Ring des Nibelungen, Mercédès Carmen, Tisbe La Cenerentola, Dryade Ariadne auf Naxos, Pantalis Mefistofele, Alisa Lucia di Lammermoor and Stimme aus der Höhe & Blumenmädchen Parsifal.